-The Company's subsidiaries are specialised in providing (i) green building certification consultancy; (ii) sustainability and environmental consultancy; (iii) acoustics, noise and vibration control and audio-visual design consultancy; and (iv) ESG reporting and consultancy.
-The four business segments contributed approximately 52.7%, 31.0%, 8.3% and 8.0% to the Group's overall revenue for the year ended 31 March 2018, respectively.
+The Company is an environmental consulting company specialised in providing (i) green building certification consultancy; (ii) sustainability and environmental consultancy; (iii) acoustics, noise and vibration control and audiovisual design consultancy; and (iv) ESG reporting and consultancy.
 The Group derives the majority of its revenue from green building certification consultancy, and sustainability and environmental consultancy.